-Matvei Yankelevich is co-founder of Ugly Duckling Press, where he edits the press's Eastern European Poets Series.
-His translated books include Today I Wrote Nothing by Daniil Kharms, OBERIU: An Anthology of Russian Absurdism, and An Invitation for Me to Think: Selected Poems of Aleksandr Vvedensky, which won the ALTA National Translation Award in 2014.
+Matvei Yankelevich is co-founder of Ugly Duckling Presse, where he edits the press's Eastern European Poets Series.
+He is the translator of Today I Wrote Nothing: The Selected Writings of Daniil Kharms, and contributed translations to OBERIU: An Anthology of Russian Absurdism, and An Invitation for Me to Think: Selected Poems of Aleksandr Vvedensky, which won the ALTA National Translation Award in 2014.